Antitrust Reading List: Competitor Collaborations and Sustainability

 Denise Hearn

-Denise Hearn is a Senior Fellow at the Columbia Center on Sustainable Investment and co-author of The Myth of Capitalism: Monopolies and the Death of Competition.
+Denise Hearn is a Resident Senior Fellow at the Columbia Center on Sustainable Investment.
+She is an applied researcher, writer, and advisor who works with governments, financial institutions, companies, and nonprofits on antitrust, economic policy, and new economic thinking.
+She co-authored The Myth of Capitalism: Monopolies and the Death of Competition — named a Financial Times Best Book of 2018.